Caring For Your Ring

 Step 2: Clean your ring

-Rings can collect build-up from common cosmetics such as moisturizers, makeup or perfume.
+Rings can collect build-up from showering, hand wash, and common cosmetics such as moisturizers, makeup or perfume.
 Dirt and oil are also picked up during daily wear.
+We also recommend removing your ring before swimming or using spas.

-It’s best to have your ring cleaned by a professional every three months.
-If you send it back to us, we’ll clean and polish it, then get it back to you in just a few days.
+It’s best to have your ring cleaned by a professional every year.
+Once a year, we recommend that you send it back to us for a complimentary clean, polish and inspection.

 How to clean your ring at home: